Indiana Jones Adventure

 Indiana Jones Adventure is an enhanced motion vehicle dark ride attraction based on the Indiana Jones film series, located at Disneyland and Tokyo DisneySea.
 Guests accompany intrepid archaeologist Dr. Indiana Jones on a turbulent quest, aboard military troop transport vehicles, through a dangerous subterranean lost temple guarded by a supernatural power.

 The attraction premiered as Temple of the Forbidden Eye at Disneyland in Anaheim, California on March 3, 1995, and opened to the general public on March 4, 1995.
 A second, and nearly identical, version of the ride opened as Temple of the Crystal Skull on September 4, 2001, at Tokyo DisneySea in Chiba, Japan, unrelated to the 2008 film Indiana Jones and the Kingdom of the Crystal Skull.
-On August 10, 2024, it was announced at the D23 Expo that an Indiana Jones attraction will replace Dinosaur at Disney's Animal Kingdom in Bay Lake, Florida, featuring a different story, involving Indiana Jones in search of a mythical creature in a Mayan temple.
+Another Indiana Jones attraction, titled Myth of the Jade Serpent, will replace Dinosaur at Disney's Animal Kingdom in Bay Lake, Florida, featuring a new story involving Indiana Jones in search of a mythical creature in a Mayan temple.

 History

 Because of the success of Indiana Jones Epic Stunt Spectacular! at Disney's Hollywood Studios in Bay Lake, Florida, Walt Disney Imagineering and George Lucas collaborated once again to create a new Indiana Jones-themed attraction for Disneyland Park in Anaheim, California.
 Unlike the previous collaboration, this attraction was created with a backstory "set in the Lost Delta of India, circa 1935".
 Indiana Jones Adventure is the fourth collaboration between Disney and Lucasfilm, after the Disneyland attractions Captain EO, Star Tours, and Indiana Jones Epic Stunt Spectacular! and prior to Disney buying Lucasfilm (and thus the Indiana Jones franchise).

 Several early concepts were considered, including a walk-through adventure and a high-speed mine car adventure within a temple.
 To avoid a long queue, Imagineers considered using Jungle Cruise launches to shuttle guests to the loading area.

 The team tested key show elements in a Burbank warehouse on a full-sized elevated track that resembled a freeway.
 This enabled the team to test set pieces, lighting, effects, transport clearances, and motion profiles.

 Groundbreaking for the Temple of the Forbidden Eye occurred in August 1993, with more than 400 Imagineers working on its design and construction.
 Tony Baxter led a core project team of nearly 100 Imagineers.
+During the attraction's construction, Dale Burner served as Disneyland's vice president of Facilities, Engineering and Construction.
 To create space for the 0.5 mi queue area and the 50000 sqft show building, an area of the former "Eeyore" parking lot was demolished, and the Monorail and Jungle Cruise attractions were rerouted.
 Disney filed for patent on the ride-system on November 16, 1995.
 Harrison Ford was asked to reprise his role as Indiana Jones, but ultimately negotiations to secure Ford's participation broke down in December 1994 for unknown reasons.
 Instead, Dave Temple provided the voice of Jones.
 Ford's physical likeness, however, has nonetheless been used in subsequent audio-animatronic figures.